VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 to represent a quantity of a particular seat type.

-Previously, the aggregate raised either a **ReservationAccepted** or **ReservationRejected** event depending on whether there were sufficient seats.
-Now the aggregate raises a **SeatsReserved** event that reports how many seats of a particular type could be reserved.
+Previously, the aggregate raised either a **ReservationAccepted** or a **ReservationRejected** event depending on whether there were sufficient seats.
+Now the aggregate raises a **SeatsReserved** event that reports how many seats of a particular type it could reserve.
 This means that the number of seats reserved may not match the number of seats requested; this information is passed back to the UI for the registrant to make a decision on how to proceed with the registration.